Google Unveils Android XR Smart Glasses with Gemini AI

 If we talk about the Android XR, it is Google’s new platform built specifically for headsets and glasses and is designed to blend digital information with the real world across an ecosystem of devices.

-On the other hand, the Gemini AI becomes an on-body assistant with the smart glasses and is basically dedicated to freeing users from constantly reaching for their phones.
+On the other hand, the Gemini AI becomes an on-body assistant with the smart glasses and is dedicated to freeing users from constantly reaching for their phones.
 This integration aims to make interaction feel more natural, even if the users are navigating city streets, attending events, or multitasking at home.

 The main highlight of combining these sensors with Gemini is that the glasses can interpret what the wearer sees and hears, which helps in enabling more relevant responses than traditional voice assistants.